- Writing for the VCH

 Mark Page, County Assistant Editor

-Dr Mark Page (Assistant Editor) joined Oxfordshire VCH in August 2005, having previously worked as a Research Fellow on the Winchester Pipe Rolls Project, and on the University of Leicester's Whittlewood Project.
+Dr Mark Page (Assistant Editor) joined Oxfordshire VCH in 2005, having previously worked as a Research Fellow on the Winchester Pipe Rolls Project, and on the University of Leicester's Whittlewood Project.
 He is joint author (with Richard Jones) of Medieval Villages in an English Landscape: Beginnings and Ends (Windgather Press, 2006), which emerged from the Whittlewood work.
 Mark has published widely on related topics, and contributed extensively to VCH Oxfordshire XVI and XVII.
-His draft histories of Great Haseley, Nettlebed, Nuffield, and Swyncombe are available on this website, and he is currently working on Chalgrove and Warpsgrove.
-Tel: 01865 328762; email email@example.com
+His draft histories for Volume XVIII (Ewelme Hundred) are available on this website.
+He is currently working on the Wychwood area for Volume XIX.
+Email email@example.com

 Simon Draper, County Assistant Editor

-Dr Simon Draper (Assistant Editor) joined VCH Oxfordshire in October 2012, having previously worked for the VCH in Gloucestershire (2007-10), and for the University of the West of England's British Surnames project.
+Dr Simon Draper (Assistant Editor) joined VCH Oxfordshire in 2012, having previously worked for the VCH in Gloucestershire (2007-10), and for the University of the West of England's British Surnames project.
 A landscape historian by training, in 2005 Simon completed a Durham University PhD on the early landscape and settlement of Wiltshire, which was published in 2006 as Landscape, Settlement, and Society in Roman and Early Medieval Wiltshire.
-For VCH Gloucestershire he has researched and written several parish histories.
-In Oxfordshire his work will focus initially on Brightwell Baldwin, one of the Ewelme Hundred parishes destined for VCH Oxfordshire XVIII.
+He researched and wrote several parish histories for VCH Gloucestershire, and since joining Oxfordshire has been working on Brightwell Baldwin and Newington for the Ewelme Hundred volume.
+He will shortly be starting work on the Wychwood area.
 Email firstname.lastname@example.org